top of page

 Procurement accelerated

-End-to-end cycle shortened from 4 days to 1 day, speeding up farmer payments and supply chain efficiency.
+End-to-end cycle shortened from 4 days to 1 day, improving turnaround.

-Enabled ITC IIVL to scale procurement from 850MT → 2500 MT in one year (3x capacity) without adding manpower.
+Enabled ITC IIVL to scale procurement from 850MT → 2500 MT in one year (3x capacity).

 Offline-first advantage